aws-samples/est-server-for-iot-zero-touch-provisioning/README.md

 Signing an mTLS CSR is a manual action and a Lambda function is provided for this.

 * Just in Time Provisioning (JITP): JITP is a feature of AWS IoT Core allowing a new device to be automatically provisioned at first connection.
-When valid certificate, signed by the CA registered in IoT Core, is presented by a new device, IoT automatically provisions the device according to pre-configured provisioning template and IoT policy.
+When a valid certificate, signed by the CA registered in IoT Core, is presented by a new device, IoT automatically provisions the device according to pre-configured provisioning template and IoT policy.
 More details are available [here](https://docs.aws.amazon.com/iot/latest/developerguide/jit-provisioning.html).
 By setting the configuration parameter `configureJITP` to `true` JITP will be configured in the account when the CDK is deployed.

 All the above feature options are controlled by a few configuration parameters of the configuration file you'll have to create.
-This is the single point of configuration, except if you need to use an external PKI for signing the IoT Device CSR.
+This is the single point of configuration, except if you need to use an external PKI for signing the IoT Device CSR, in which case you also have to implement this interface.

 ### Architecture
 This CDK application deploys serverless AWS resources, limiting the run costs of the service and reducing the efforts to keep